DCS-Web-Editor/dcs-web-editor-docs/docs/sections/units/units.md

 ![RadioSettings](./images/RadioSettings.png)

 Change the radio channel frequencies for each radio.
-Note the frequency ranges at the top of the dropdown for easy reference.
+Note the frequency ranges above the dropdown for easy reference.

 ### Loadout